Key takeaways

 Is minoxidil less likely to cause sexual side effects than other hair loss medications?

-Yes, minoxidil is less likely to cause sexual side effects than other hair loss medications like finasteride and dutasteride.
-ED, decreased libido, and reduced ejaculate volume are known potential side effects of finasteride, affecting less than 5% of men in clinical trials.
-These sexual side effects are also common with dutasteride.
-ED and minoxidil, on the other hand, are such a rare mix that ED isn’t even listed as a potential side effect.
+Yes, minoxidil is less likely to cause sexual side effects than other hair loss medications such as finasteride and dutasteride.
+ED, decreased libido, and reduced ejaculate volume are known potential side effects of finasteride, affecting fewer than 5% of men in clinical trials.
+These sexual side effects are also associated with dutasteride.
+ED and minoxidil, on the other hand, are such a rare combination that ED isn’t even listed as a potential side effect.

-Finasteride and dutasteride are more likely to cause sexual side effects because they lower levels of dihydrotestosterone (DHT, a male sex hormone linked to hair loss) in the body.
-Lower DHT levels can lead to a range of sexual side effects in men.
+Finasteride and dutasteride are more likely to cause sexual side effects because they lower levels of dihydrotestosterone (DHT), a sex hormone linked to hair loss.
+Lower DHT levels can lead to a range of sexual side effects.
 On the other hand, minoxidil doesn’t appear to block DHT, which may be why it’s less likely to cause sexual side effects.

 How to treat ED caused by minoxidil (and otherwise)

-Whether minoxidil causes ED or not, ED itself is not uncommon, affecting at least 30–50 million American men.
+Whether or not minoxidil is the cause, ED is not uncommon — affecting at least 30–50 million American men.
 The good news is ED is usually treatable.
 If you start noticing signs of ED, consider these proven treatment options:

 Try prescription medications

-Viagra (sildenafil) and Cialis (tadalafil) are the first-line treatment for ED.
-Both Viagra and Cialis are phosphodiesterase type-5 inhibitors (aka PDE5 inhibitors) that can be taken on demand, about 30–60 minutes before sex.
+Viagra (sildenafil) and Cialis (tadalafil) are first-line treatment for ED.
+If you’re experiencing ED that may be related to minoxidil, these medications can help.
+Both Viagra and Cialis are phosphodiesterase type 5 inhibitors (PDE5 inhibitors) that can be taken on demand, about 30–60 minutes before sex.

 Cialis is also available as a daily medication for more spontaneity.

-When taken on demand, Viagra kicks in faster but lasts for less time (about 3–5 hours), while Cialis takes a bit longer to kick in but can remain active in the system for up to 36 hours.
+When taken on demand, Viagra works faster but for a shorter duration (about 3–5 hours), while Cialis takes longer to take effect but can remain active in the body for up to 36 hours.

 The active ingredients in both ED pills are also available through Ro in newer formulations, such as Daily Rise Gummies and dissolvable Ro Sparks.
-Both of these options are considered off-label prescriptions, since they are different formulations than the FDA’s approved pill formulation.
+Both are considered off-label, since they differ from the FDA-approved pill formulations.
+Your healthcare provider can help determine which option is the best fit if you’re experiencing sexual side effects that may be related to minoxidil.

 Eat a healthy diet

-ED is highly correlated with obesity and eating an unhealthy diet.
-On the other hand, following a healthy diet (and weight loss if you have excess weight to lose) have been shown to improve erectile function.
+ED is highly correlated with obesity and an unhealthy eating plan.
+A healthy diet — and weight loss for those with excess weight to lose — has been shown to improve erectile function.

 Exercise regularly

-Increasing physical activity is also recommended for men with ED, since obesity and having a sedentary lifestyle are associated with ED.
-According to research, regular physical activity may prevent and improve ED symptoms.
+Increasing physical activity is recommended for men with ED, since obesity and a sedentary lifestyle are associated with the condition.
+Research suggests that regular physical activity may prevent and improve ED symptoms.

 Take care of your mental health

-Stress, depression, and anxiety (including performance anxiety) can all contribute to ED.
-Finding healthy ways to manage your stress, including through therapy, can help you feel better about yourself and sex, which can relieve ED.
+Stress, depression, and anxiety — including performance anxiety — can all contribute to ED.
+Finding healthy ways to manage stress, including through therapy, can improve how you feel about yourself and your sexual health, which may in turn help relieve ED.
+Some ways to support your mental health if you’re experiencing ED — whether related to minoxidil or another underlying cause — include:

 Treat underlying health conditions